hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `creation_timestamp` -
   Creation timestamp in RFC3339 text format.

+* `subnetwork_id` -
+  The unique identifier number for the resource.
+This identifier is defined by the server.

 * `gateway_address` -
   The gateway address for default routes to reach destination addresses outside this subnetwork.